 In this case, fertilization has taken place, but endometrial receptivity or communication between the embryo and endometrium fails.

-The causes of implant failure can be genetic alterations of the embryo as in the previous case, although uterine malformations or endometrial alterations also have a great influence.
+The causes of implantation failure may be genetic alterations of the embryo as in the previous case, although uterine malformations or endometrial alterations also have a huge influence.

 The presence of myomas, polyps, infections, endometriosis, congenital anomalies, etc. are some examples of uterine problems.
 You can continue reading here for more information about this: Uterine Anomalies.